 Alright, people will either love or hate this one.
-People who strongly believe in hippie dippie artist magic… just skip this one.
+People who strongly believe in hippie-dippie artist magic… just skip this one.
 The Better Novel Project has created a “master outline” based on the analysis of several YA hero’s quests, assessing what structural similarities we see across the board – at what point in the story certain plot points get introduced, etc. Some people might feel this hurts the creative integrity of storytelling as an artistic endeavor, but I don’t think so.
 Writing is both art and science – there are building blocks and skeletons and structural norms (and yes, some authors irreverently ignore these basics and meet success! good for them) but a good story also needs your creative touch to bring it to life.
-Some people ignore the rules of grammar, but for the most part we all at least familiarize ourselves with and loosely follow.
+Some people ignore the rules of grammar, but for the most part, we all at least familiarize ourselves with and loosely follow.
 Take it or leave it, but I’ll be spending what’s left of Preptober seriously analyzing this “master outline” and considering how it might help me structure my own YA hero’s quest.
 If you’re willing to entertain the idea before concluding it’s uncreative, check it out – it’s actually kind of entertaining (who knew you could predict exactly when the hero would have his first kiss?
 When she would try food in awful-awesome land for the first time?
 Well, ya can).

 3. Procrastinate productively.
 AKA Pinterest.

-Pinterest in your friend.
+Pinterest is your friend.
 Normally, common sense would tell you if you’re trying to be productive, avoid Pinterest like the plague.
 But Pinterest can be used to harness your energy toward planning as procrastinating.
 For example, I’ve planned my hypothetical wedding to a tee.
 If you really don’t have the mental energy to outline anymore, give yourself a break and go play on Pinterest – create a “vision board” for your novel.
 Heck, create a vision board for each character, each scene!
 Your novel has a badass female CEO?
 What does she wear, what are her inspirational quotes, what kind of weird healthy protein drink does she chug in the morning?
 Your novel takes place in a magical faraway land?
-Pin hair and makeup looks, clothing, mystical landscapes and paintings – anything that helps give you a sense for what you’ll eventually be trying to write in November.
+Pin hair and makeup looks, clothing, mystical landscapes, and paintings – anything that helps give you a sense of what you’ll eventually be trying to write in November.
 It can also help to have an image to describe – especially if you need to describe that thing several times because it’s symbolic (maybe your character hates her neighbor, and every time she’s at her neighbor’s house she rags on the horrendous curtains as a way of focusing her hatred – find the perfect ugly curtains on Pinterest and never risk inconsistently describing them!).
 Genius, I know.

 4. Flashcard outlines.

 Lots of people use flashcards to somehow organize their novel.
 Here’s how I’m trying it – my method is adapted from the ideas of Larry Brooks (author of Story Physics and Story Engineering – check out his super helpful website) and my dear friend Julie Hopkins.
 Brooks breaks down the novel into four parts: setup, response, attack, and resolution.
 My friend Julie’s method involves first breaking up your flashcards based on these four sections of your story.
 Then, give each scene its own flashcard.
 On each flashcard, include: the characters present in the scene, the POV character’s goal in the scene, the obstacles for the scene’s goal, a brief overview of the action, and the resolution (whether the goal is achieved or not).
-On the backside the card, break down the stakes for each character in the scene.
+On the backside of the card, break down the stakes for each character (not just your protagonist) in the scene.

 There are tons of ways to use flashcards in the outlining process, ultimately you just gotta experiment around and find one that works for you.
 One of the great things about using flashcards is you can spread them out on the table and move things around, rearranging scenes as you go.
 Theoretically, you could just copy and paste sections of your outline, but some people work better with the physical cards.
 There’s no right or wrong way to do this, it’s all about what helps you write.